vlstill/presentations/201909_sefm/pres.md

 - this run requires a scheduler which allows `t1` to run only if `t0` is in the critical section \pause

-- never happens in reality\pause
+- does not happen in reality\pause

-- for realistic schedulers infinite run does not imply nontermination
+- for realistic schedulers an infinite run does not imply nontermination

 ## What is Nontermination?